bizazin/Elemental-Wars/Diagrams (Patterns, Server Interaction, ECS)/README.md

 This approach ensures that the registration process is intuitive and seamless for the user, while also being maintainable and scalable from a development perspective.
 ## 2. Quests
-**Description:**
+### Description:
 This diagram provides a comprehensive view of the quests feature, detailing how quests are structured, initiated, and completed.

-**Key Features:**
+### Key Features:

 - Describes the interaction with the server.
 - Illustrates how information from the server reaches the game directly.
 - Ensures that quests are dynamic and engaging for the player.

 ## 3. Battle Scheme
-**Description:**
+### Description:
-The battle scheme diagram offers a deep dive into the mechanics of in-game battles, showcasing the flow of battle events and interactions.
+The battle scheme diagram delves deep into the intricacies of in-game battles.
+It meticulously outlines every stage of a battle, ensuring that both the player's experience and the server's understanding of the battle are synchronized and seamless.

-**Key Features:**

-- Highlights the server-game interaction.
-- Provides a clear understanding of how battles are initiated, progressed, and concluded.
-- Ensures that battles are both challenging and rewarding for players.
+### Key Features:

+- **Turn Management:** Clearly indicates whose turn it is to attack, ensuring that players are always aware of the battle's flow.
+- **Disconnect & Reconnect Handling:** Describes the process of loading data in the event of a disconnect, ensuring that players can seamlessly rejoin the battle without any loss of progress.
+- **Server Communication:** Illustrates how information is sent to and received from the server.
+This ensures that the server is always updated about the current stage of the battle, down to the very second.
+- **Animation Timing:** Provides insights into the duration of each animation, ensuring that the server understands the exact timing and sequence of events during a battle.

+This comprehensive approach guarantees that battles are not only engaging for players but also robust and fault-tolerant from a technical perspective.
   ## 4. Skill Strategies
-**Description:**
+### Description:
 For the skills feature, I've designed a diagram that emphasizes the flexibility and diversity of in-game skills.

-**Key Features:**
+### Key Features:

 - Implements the Strategy Pattern.
 - Demonstrates that any skill can be invoked using the same method by passing parameters like skill id, initiator unit, target unit, and cast duration.